Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 3. Ancillary costs

-The costs that aren't in the quote but the project depends on.
+The costs that are not in the quote but the project depends on.
 Common ones:

 Example: $5,000 in additional apps + assets + tools for the year.